AgnieszkaMucha/ParticlePhysics/index.md

    - [ROOT C++](Files/Tutorial-ROOT.pdf)
    - [PyROOT](Files/Tutorial-PyROOT_2018.pdf)
 - Have a look at [PyROOT](https://root.cern/manual/python/) webpage.

-## Particle Physics projects for AGH UST FPACS students
-## Goals of the course:
-   I. Introduction to experimental particle physics. <br>
-   II.
-Search for D meson decay in data simulated in the LHCb experiment. <br>
-   III.
-Environment for daily work

-### LHCb Experiment
-The LHCb (Large Hadron Collider beauty) experiment is one of the four main experiments that operate at the Large Hadron Collider (LHC) at CERN.
-The experiment is designed to study CP violation, observation of rare decays of beauty and charm particles, and search for New Physics (NP) evidences using indirect measurements.
-Whereas ATLAS and CMS are general-purpose detector with a broad physics programme spanning from the Standard Model (SM) though supersymmetry (SUSY) to extra dimensions, the LHCb detector is a single-arm forward spectrometer dedicated for studying flavour physics at the LHC.
-The LHCb programme is thus highly complementary to the direct searches performed at ATLAS and CMS.

-### D meson
-D mesons contain charm quark.
-The lighter D<sup>+</sup> meson contains also one of the lightest quarks (up or down) whereas D<sub>s</sub><sup>+</sup> has a heavier strange quark.
-Decays of charm mesons involve the change of quark flavour through weak interaction.

-### Project 1: 3-body decays of D meson (real data)

-### Project 2: D meson decays to three hadrons (simulated data)
-1. Introduction:
-   - study the channels of [D<sup>+</sup>](https://pdglive.lbl.gov/Particle.action?init=0&node=S031&home=MXXX035#decayclump_F) and [D<sub>s</sub><sup>+</sup>](https://pdglive.lbl.gov/Particle.action?init=0&node=S034&home=MXXX040#decayclump_A) decays and chose one that contains charge kaons or pions.
-   - draw Feynman diagram of your process and note whereas it is a common or rare decay (we call it favoured or suppressed decay).
-What type of interaction is responsible for this decay?
-   - what information you need to obtain from experiment to observe your process?
-2. Data anaysis:
-   - study the data set (from AGH cloud, [check access to this site](https://dysk.agh.edu.pl/s/cQ6wLsdCxRjFpa4) ) <br> It contains 160 000 simulated events of D<sup>+</sup> and D<sub>s</sub><sup>+</sup> decays to three hadrons (kaons and pions).
-   - Choose one mode of D meson decay, select candidates,
-   - plot distribution of mass and life-time,
-   - make fits and compare parameters with theory.

 [1] LHCb Detector Performance, LHCb Collaboration, Roel Aaij et al. (Dec 19, 2014) [Int.J.Mod.Phys.A 30 (2015) 07, 1530022](https://arxiv.org/abs/1412.6352) <br>